j-mato/demo_blog/README.md

 # Demo Blog App

-This is my seconf Ruby on Rails App: Demo_blog App 24/06/2022
+This is my second Ruby on Rails App: Demo_blog App 24/06/2022

 ...